TomislavMatas/EZAsesAutoType/src/EZAsesAutoType/README.md

 Please refer to "EZSeleniumLib" project for details.

 # Revision History
+## 2024/07/26:TomislavMatas: Version "1.127.0"
+* Add "--search-engine-choice-country" to "EZSeleniumLib.Browser.AdditionalOptions.Chrome"
+  to avoid the nagging popup that appears after upgrading to Chrome version 127.
+* Use EZSeleniumLib version "4.22.4".

 ## 2024/07/06:TomislavMatas: Version "1.127.0"
 * Update "chromedriver.exe" to version "127.0.6533.26".
 * Update "msedgedriver.exe" to version "127.0.2651.31".